shadiatonney/IT-HelpDesk-HomeLab/labs/lab01-server-deployment/README.md

 *Figure 3: Successful internet connectivity verification using `ping google.com`.
 The server receives replies from external hosts with 0% packet loss.*

+## Verification

+The Ubuntu server was successfully deployed inside a VirtualBox virtual machine.
+Network configuration was validated using the `ip a` command, and internet connectivity was verified using `ping google.com`.
+The server successfully received responses from external hosts with 0% packet loss.